open-telemetry/oteps/text/0265-event-vision.md

 OpenTelemetry will recommend that
 [instrumentation libraries](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library)
-use the Event API over emitting event via a traditional logging library in order to give users a simple and consistent onboarding story that doesn't involve mixing the two approaches.
+use the Event API over emitting events via a traditional logging library in order to give users a simple and consistent onboarding story that doesn't involve mixing the two approaches.

+OpenTelemetry will recommend that application developers also use the Event API over emitting events via a traditional logging library since it avoid accidentally emitting (non-event) traditional logs.

+Also, recommending the Event API over emitting events via a traditional logging library makes for a clearer overall OpenTelemetry API story - with first class user facing APIs for traces, metrics, and events, all suitable for using directly in native instrumentation.

 ### SDK